XRPLF/clio/src/web/README.md

 ## Request Flow

 1. Client connects to the server
-2. Server performs security checks (DOSGuard, admin verification if needed)
+2. Server performs security checks (e.g., DoS Guard, admin verification if needed)
 3. Server reads the request asynchronously
 4. Request is routed to appropriate handler based on HTTP method and target
 5. Handler processes the request and generates a response